rigetti/pyquil/docs/source/index.rst

 Our flagship product `Quantum Cloud Services <http://rigetti.com/qcs>`_ offers users an on-premise, dedicated access point to our quantum computers.
 This access point is a fully-configured VM, which we call a Quantum Machine Image.
-A QMI is bundled with the same downloadable SDK mentioned above, and an admin command line interface (CLI), which is used for scheduling compute time on our quantum computers.
+A QMI is bundled with the same downloadable SDK mentioned above, and a command line interface (CLI), which is used for scheduling compute time on our quantum computers.
 To sign up for our waitlist, please click the link above.
 If you'd like to access to our quantum computers for research, please email support@rigetti.com.